Skip to content

-Hurricane season is officially upon us.
+Once again, summer is upon us, and once again, NOAA is predicting above-normal activity in the Atlantic for the 2025 hurricane season.
 Even if you don’t live in an area prone to hurricanes, spring and summer can bring severe thunderstorms, tornadoes, and more.
 It’s just as critical to have your generator ready to go if the power goes out in summer as it is in winter.
 Here, your friends at WEN have collected some tips to help you make sure your generator starts up easily when you need it most.

 1. Prepare ahead of time.